Understand Your Right To Protest

 If you have concerns that someone violated your right to protest, then you need to consult with an attorney who specializes in civil rights.
 Because there is a confusing boundary between what is legal and what is not, it can be tough to know if you even suffered a rights violation.

-You may even benefit from securing an attorney prior to holding your protest.
+You may even benefit from securing an attorney before holding your protest.
 Your attorney can ensure that you follow the law and remain legal throughout the protest and protect you from any legal recourse that anyone might try to take.

 Work With an Experienced Local Lawyer